punknight16/structure-cli/README.md

 `git clone https://github.com/punknight16/structure-cli.git`

-Note that this project uses submodules, so you must run two additional commands.
+Note that this project uses submodules, so you must run these additional commands.

+0. `cd structure-cli` to get into the structure-cli directory
 1. `git submodule init` to initialize your local configuration file
 2. `git submodule update` to fetch all the data from the submodule and check out the appropriate commit
+3. `mv structure-shared shared` to change the directory name structure-shared to shared`
+4. `npm uninstall shared`
+5. `npm i`
+6. `npm install shared`

 For more information on git submodules please see the documentation: https://git-scm.com/book/en/v2/Git-Tools-Submodules

+Look for the subheading  *Cloning a Project with Submodules*

 ---

 ## Run Main

-to start the app run two commands:

-1. `npm i`
+To run the application:

+0. `cd ..` change to the parent directory of structure-cli
+1. `git clone <your structure-rest-repo>`
+2. `mv <your structure-rest-repo>/data.yml structure-cli`
+3. `cd structure-cli`
-2. `npm start`
+4. `npm start`

-on the first run through structure-cli will ask for your Snowflake Account credentials.
+On the first run through, structure-cli will ask for your Snowflake Account credentials.
 These will automatically be stored in your home directory.

 On macOS, you’ll find the file in `/Users/[YOUR-USERNME]/.config/configstore/structure-profile.json`